TRI-ML/vlm-evaluation/README.md

 `python -m vlm_eval.serve.gradio_web_server --controller http://localhost:10000 --model-list-mode reload --share`

+Now we can launch an interactive demo corresponding to each of the models we want to chat with.
+For Prism models, you onl need to specify a `model_id`, while for LLaVA and InstructBLIP, you need to additionally specifiy a `model_family` and `model_dir`.
+Note that for each model, a different port must be specified.

 Launch interactive demo for Prism 7B Model:

 `python -m scripts.interactive_demo --port 40000 --model_id prism-dinosiglip+7b`